No Olympic medal as Shaun White takes flight for final time

 2 of12 United States' Shaun White gets emotional after the men's halfpipe finals at the 2022 Winter Olympics, Friday, Feb.
 11, 2022, in Zhangjiakou, China.
 Lee Jin-man/AP Show More Show Less 3 of12

 5 of12 United States' Shaun White competes during the men's halfpipe finals at the 2022 Winter Olympics, Friday, Feb.
 11, 2022, in Zhangjiakou, China.
-Andrew Medichini/AP Show More Show Less 6 of12
+Gregory Bull/AP Show More Show Less 6 of12

 7 of12 United States' Shaun White competes during the men's halfpipe finals at the 2022 Winter Olympics, Friday, Feb.
 11, 2022, in Zhangjiakou, China.
 Francisco Seco/AP Show More Show Less

-8 of12 United States' Shaun White competes during the men's halfpipe finals at the 2022 Winter Olympics, Friday, Feb.
-11, 2022, in Zhangjiakou, China.
-Gregory Bull/AP Show More Show Less 9 of12
+8 of12 Mikaela Shiffrin, of United States makes a turn during the women's super-G at the 2022 Winter Olympics, Friday, Feb.
+11, 2022, in the Yanqing district of Beijing.
+Alessandro Trovati/AP Show More Show Less 9 of12

 10 of12 Norway's Aleksander Aamodt Kilde, right, and his girlfriend Mikaela Shiffrin, of United States stands leave the finish area after she competed in the women's super-G at the 2022 Winter Olympics, Friday, Feb.
 11, 2022, in the Yanqing district of Beijing.
 Robert F. Bukaty/AP Show More Show Less